velartrill/velartrill.github.io/orig/kestrel.md

 I had expected to feel something pushing against me like a helping hand when I worked the damaged muscles, but it really feels completely seamless.
 I could easily forget that the suit was helping me at all.

-Well, now I have a really good reason not to take it off any time soon.
+We *need* this tech.

-She kisses me, slipping a knee between my thighs and patting my rear.
+She kisses me again.
 "I really gotta get to work, babe," she murmurs, squeezing me tight.
 I rub the back of her neck, wrap an arm around her waist.

 "Okay," I whisper again, resting my forehead against hers.